Social media & online ads

 But!
 In return, Facebook has delivered one of the most optimized, targeted and affordable (if you do it right) advertising tools ever seen.
 And anyone with a Facebook account can use it.
 Not necessarily WELL, but Facebook is always happy to let you try and take your money!

-But Facebook is also delivering the GOODS.
+But Facebook can also delivering the GOODS (if they have't shut you down first).
 See here: